prakharguptaz/Instructdial/README.md

 **Note** that you can change the formatting used for seq2seq data preparation by changing variables in the constants.py and utils folder.

 ## To-do
-Will soon release a model trained on all tasks and some prepared training data
+Will soon release a model on huggingface